Gaelleroy/iris-rwe-pipeline/docs/sap.md

 ## Causal structure and the adjustment set

-The adjustment set is not a list of "available covariates" — it is read off an assumed causal structure.
+The adjustment set is not a list of "available covariates".
+It is read off an assumed causal structure.
 Those assumptions are stated here so a reader can disagree with them specifically rather than in general.